 It is this passion, the search for beauty, visual narratives, and sense of place based on integrity and respect for the natural world that Chris brings to his inspirational teaching syyle.

-To see more of Chris’ photography, click here.
+To learn more about Chris and his photography, click here.

 After a successful career as a public school teacher and administrator, Dennis retired early so he could devote much more time to photography, the passion that connects every aspect of his life.
 He now combines his love of photography with his teaching experience by offering photography courses in his hometown of Langley.

 Dennis is active in the community of photographers, frequently sharing his photographic experiences with camera clubs and community groups.